-- The best days and times to send out a press release, are Monday to Thursday between the beginning of the work day and early afternoon.
-If possible try sending it at the first half of the week.
-Most common pitfall to avoid, never send a press release on a Friday.
+- Generally, it’s best to send a press release Tuesday to Thursday between the beginning of the workday and early afternoon.
+If possible, try sending it in the first half of the week.
+The most common pitfall to avoid: never do PR distribution on a Friday.

-What Have We Learned From Email Campaign Data
+What We’ve Learned From Email Campaign Data